Waxwork (film): Plot

 The reunited couple are confronted by Lincoln, who dies getting shot by Sir Wilfred and falls in a vat of boiling wax.
 Sir Wilfred is decapitated by a werewolf as Sarah and Mark manage to escape the burning museum with their lives and begin to walk home, not noticing that the hand from the zombie display is scuttling away from the rubble.

 Cast

 Production

 The script for the film was written by Hickox in three days.
 Initially there were concerns that the film would be too similar to The Monster Squad, which came out the year before.
 Bob Keen was also brought on board to handle the visual effects.

-The "eighteen most evil beings" used in the film are the Marquis de Sade, a werewolf, Count Dracula (his Brides and son exist only within the portal and are not among those displayed), a Golem, the Phantom of the Opera, The Mummy, George A. Romero-style zombies, Frankenstein's monster, Jack the Ripper, The Invisible Man, a voodoo priest, a witch, a snakeman, Rosemary's Baby, an axe murderer, an alien, a giant talking venus flytrap, and Dr. Jekyll and Mr. Hyde.
+The "eighteen most evil beings" used in the film are the Marquis de Sade, a werewolf, Count Dracula (his brides and son exist only within the portal and are not among those displayed), a Golem, the Phantom of the Opera, The Mummy, a zombie, Frankenstein's monster, Jack the Ripper, The Invisible Man, a voodoo priest, a witch, a snakeman, an evil baby, an axe murderer, an alien, a body snatching alien pod, and Dr. Jekyll and Mr. Hyde.